-I am 5 days post-surgery and things have been pretty good for the most part.
+I am 5 days post-surgery and wanted to give you a hip labral tear surgery update.
+Things have been pretty good for the most part.
 I stopped taking the strong pain medications since they were giving me a bad headache.
 I switched to Aleve for 2 days, but have really not needed to take much in the way of medication.
 My first few days have been pretty boring, admittedly.

 The surgeon does not really recommend PT, so I’ve been doing a lot of laying around.
 I am very surprised that my hip and leg are not more swollen.
 I can see a bit of swelling, but the two legs look very similar.
 I’ve been icing regularly, and using two crutches to get around the house.